centrica-engineering/nucleus-docs/docs/components/nsx-footer.md

 ## Introduction

-> The required links and information for each page of the British Gas website.
+The footer holds legally required links and copyright information for the website.
+It is also an important SEO tool as it includes links to social channels and our mobile apps.

-> NOTE: This is the experience pattern for the footer.
-If you are looking to use a footer with different links (why?) please use `ns-footer`.
+This experience pattern is a wrapper of the `ns-footer`.
+The footer experience pattern is broken into 3 parts.
+Legal links, SEO links and brand and copyright notice.

-This experience pattern is a wrapper of the `ns-footer` and holds the links that are legally required for the website.
 If a link needs to be updated for the website footer, it needs to be done in this experience pattern.

 ## Best practice